lihaoahu/BayesianIMPR/README.md

 # BayesianIMPR
-A Bayesian analysis framework for decision making with interval multiplicative preference relation
+A Julia package implementing the Bayesian analysis framework for decision making with interval multiplicative preference relation.